 Offering services for oil filters, oil containers, antifreeze, solvents, paints and coatings, pesticides, fertilizers, non-refillable and refillable pressurized containers, refillable propane containers, barometers, thermometers and thermostats.

 How does the HSP Regulation affect you?

 Click the heading below to learn more about your requirements.

 The deadline in the HSP Regulation for service provider registration is July 31.
 The Authority recognizes that additional time for registration is needed.
 As the regulator responsible for enforcing the HSP Regulation, the Authority is giving service providers until August 31, 2021, to register.

-Haulers and processors of solvents, paints and coatings, mercury-containing devices (barometers, thermometers and thermostats) and pressurized containers (non-refillable pressurized containers, refillable pressurized containers, refillable propane containers) must register.
-Haulers and disposal facilities of pesticides must also register.
+Haulers and processors of automotive materials (oil filters, oil containers and antifreeze), solvents, paints and coatings, mercury-containing devices (barometers, thermometers and thermostats) and pressurized containers (non-refillable pressurized containers, refillable pressurized containers, refillable propane containers) must register.
+Disposal facilities of pesticides must also register.

 The HSP regulation provides the following definitions:

 - An HSP hauler is a person who arranges for the transport of HSP that are used by consumers in Ontario and are destined for processing, reuse, refurbishing or disposal, but does not include a person who arranges for the transport of HSP initially generated by that person.

 - An HSP processor is a person who processes, for the purpose of resource recovery, HSP used by consumers in Ontario.

 - An HSP disposal facility means a facility at which pesticides are disposed of.